GiNgesIo/semTools-Measurement-Invariance/README.md

 ```

 The new approach probably looks more complicated to the most of us.
 But if you simply copy and paste the code above and **change your_model, your_data, and your_group** you are good to go.

-The added R script contains a reproducible example of the new approach using the Holzinger and Swineford (1939) dataset.

 This was first published by [Michael Clark](https://m-clark.github.io/posts/2019-08-05-comparing-latent-variables/#supplemental-measurement-invariance).